 • For drivers from the UK, South African cars are also right-hand drive.

-Day Trips and Excursions
+South Africa Day Trips and Excursions

-As with any destination, research and some simple planning ahead of time means that you’ll be able to figure out all the attractions before your arrival – and it will allow you to book ahead (you will need to during peak season) as well.
+As with any destination, research and some simple planning ahead of time mean that you’ll be able to figure out all the attractions before your arrival – and it will allow you to book ahead (you will need to during peak season) as well.
 Tickets to popular hotspots such as the infamous Robben Island also get booked up quickly, so it’s worth knowing places that you definitely want to see to avoid disappointment.
 We’ve had to reserve wine tasting and lunch in Stellenbosch, our game safari drive in Plettenberg as well as our Elephant Walk in Knysna.

 It’s also important to discover if children are welcome on specific trips.
 My husband and I have always wanted to shark cage dive, but children under 10 are not allowed on board the boats – and the same goes for many whale tours.

 • All children under 18 years travelling to South Africa are required to show an unabridged birth certificate in addition to their passport.

 • If one or neither parent is travelling with a child, immigration regulations ask for paperwork over and above the unabridged birth certificate, namely an affidavit giving permission for the child to travel, a court order in some cases and a death certificate if a parent is deceased.

 • Australian, UK, US and most Western European citizens can get a 90-day entry permit on arrival.